What makes Korean desserts iconic from others? More than 30 recipes are waiting to tell you the truth. Are you curious?

-That is why Korean will customize recipes as well as possible besides common constituents like glutinous rice flour.
-Pie and pastry are no exceptional.
+That is why Koreans will customize recipes as well as possible besides common constituents like glutinous rice flour.
+Pie and pastry are not exceptional.

-Bungeoppang is a trademark in Korean dessert culture, a fish-shaped pastry packed with sweet red bean filling.
-Regardless of its shape, absolutely no fish in there.
+Bungeoppang is a Korean version of a famous sweet treat in Japan: taiyaki.
+They are both a fish-shaped pastry packed with sweet red bean filling.
+Regardless of its shape, there was absolutely no fish in there.

 The pastry is generated in a special fish-shaped waffle iron, and then the batter is then poured into a mound to achieve the signature shape.
 Place the filling before adding more layers of batter to cover the filling.

 The cake is also something I accidentally learned from a Korean video.
 It was a chilly day, and everyone was huddled around a donut cart, waiting for the seller to shape the cake quickly.
 It is so appealing to the eye, golden brown, with a crispy exterior.